Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Sound Card FFT Filter Mini-App

 The FFT_Filter macro mini-app is included with Daqarta.
-To run it, hit the F8 key followed by the SHIFT+F keys, or hit CTRL+F8 to open the Macro Dialog and double-click on FFT_Filter in the Macro List.
+To run it, hit the F8 key followed by the SHIFT+F keys.
+Note that this macro ID is case-sensitive because the Missing Fundamental macro uses a lowercase f as its ID.

 FFT_Filter demonstrates the use of the FFT (Fast Fourier Transform) and IFFT (Inverse Fast Fourier Transform) to create a "brick wall" filter and apply it to various signals.
 The filtered signal is shown on the same trace as the raw signal, in waveform or spectrum display mode.